Short answer:

 What exactly is overstimulation?

-Overstimulation occurs when your nervous system receives too much information to process properly.
+Overstimulation occurs when your nervous system receives more information than it can process.
 Sounds, lights, social interactions, screens, expectations, deadlines—all these stimuli pile up.
-The result: you become tired, tense, emotional, or even exhausted.

-If you ever feel overwhelmed by your surroundings or struggle to regain your composure after a busy day, this blog is for you.
+If you ever feel overwhelmed by your surroundings or struggle to calm down after a busy day, the strategies below will help you avoid overstimulation and recover faster.

 1. Take regular breaks from stimulation

-Consciously schedule several moments throughout the day to retreat.
-Silence your phone, close your eyes, or take a walk without a specific goal.
-Even five minutes of silence can work wonders.
+Consciously schedule moments to completely withdraw.
+Silence your phone, close your eyes, or take a short walk.
+Even five minutes of silence can make a big difference.

 2. Limit screen time and notifications

-Screens (and especially notifications) provide a constant stream of micro-stimuli.
-Turn off push notifications, set fixed phone hours, and consider screen-free moments, especially just before bed.
+Screens and notifications create a constant stream of micro-stimuli.
+Turn off push notifications, schedule dedicated "phone times," and choose screen-free moments—especially before bed.

 3. Ground yourself physically

-Overstimulation isn't just mental; it affects your body too.
-By consciously connecting with your body—for example, through a warm shower, bare feet on the floor, or a short breathing exercise—you calm your nervous system.
+Overstimulation also affects your body.
+Consciously connect with your body through a warm shower, bare feet on the floor, or a short breathing exercise.
+This helps your nervous system calm down.

 4. Create a calm environment